Teknikode/Teknik/README.md

   * Open the `Teknik.sln` file to build the project
   * Copy the build files to your `wwwroot` directory
-  * Create a `ConnectionStrings.config` file in the `App_Data` directory and fill it with the following template and put in your SQL server conenction details
+  * Create a `ConnectionStrings.config` file in the `App_Data` directory and fill it with the following template and put in your SQL server connection details

   ```nohighlight
   <connectionStrings>